 Textual records related to WIF distribution activities

 Textual records related to advocacy organizations and feminist, media and artist-run centres

 WIF distribution and exhibition catalogues

 Misc. textual records

-A selection of photographic materials have been put online.
-Currently media consists of the Working Women In Focus selection only.
-A separate page encompassing the entirety of digitized WIF media is coming soon.
+A selection of WIF audio-visual materials are now online.
+See Working Women In Focus .
+More digitized WIF media is coming soon.

-A Finding Aid is being compiled.
-In the meantime, contact the Archivist at firstname.lastname@example.org for details about the fond or about remote and/or in-person access.
+A Finding Aid is in process.
+In the meantime, contact the Archivist at email@example.com for details about the fond or about remote and/or in-person access.